Jeung San Do: History

-A number of branches of Jeungsanism trace their origins to Goh Pan-Lye (Subu, literally "Head Lady," 1880–1935, although in Kang's circle there was more than one "Subu"), a female disciple of Kang Jeungsan.
-Around September 1911, Goh gathered around her a number of Kang's followers.
-Eventually, Goh's male cousin, Cha Gyeong-Seok (1880–1936), a leading disciple of Kang, became the leader of Goh's branch.
-Dissatisfied with this situation, Goh separated from Cha in 1919 and established her own new religion.
+Jeung San Do, along with several branches of Jeungsanism trace their origins to Goh Pan-Lye (Subu, literally "Head Lady or Highest Mother," 1880–1935, she is the main "Subu" of the three Subu according to Jeung San Do scriptures), a leading female disciple and the successor of the lineage of Gahng Jeungsan, according to Jeung San Do.
+Around September 1911, after Goh Subu attained enlightenment, most of the major disciples of Gahng's followers started gathering around Goh Subu.
+Eventually, Goh Subu's male cousin, Cha Gyeong-Seok (1880–1936), one of the leading disciples of Gahng, takes control of Goh's branch, and the dissatisfied disciples leave to start many separate groups of their own.
 In the 1920s, Cha's branch, known as Bocheon-gyo, became the largest Korean new religious movement and possibly the largest religion in Korea, with some 6 million followers.
-It declined rapidly after Cha's death in 1936, and fragmented into several competing group, as did Goh's organization.
-Jeung San Do is the largest among the branches claiming a lineage originating from Goh.
-It was founded by Ahn Un-san (born in 1922), who established his first religious organization in 1945.
+It, along with other Jeung San organizations, declined rapidly after Goh Subu's death in 1935 and Cha's death in 1936, and fragmented into several competing groups.
+Jeung San Do is the largest organization that succeeds the lineage originating from Goh Subu.

+Jeung San Do was founded by Ahn Un-san (born in 1922), who established his first religious organization in 1945.
 After further divisions, Ahn founded Jeung San Do in 1974 together with his son, Ahn Gyeong-jeon (b.
 1954).
-Jeung San Do believes that, as Kang was God the Father, Goh, revered with the title of Tae-mo-nim, was God the mother and between 1926 and 1935 performed her own reordering of the universe.
+Jeung San Do believes that, as Gahng was God the Father, Goh, revered with the title of Tae-mo-nim, was God the mother and between 1926 and 1935 performed her own reordering of the universe.
 Jeung San Do is the movement within Jeungsanism with the most visible presence abroad, although it is not the largest branch in Korea.

 The central text of Jeungsanism, the Dojeon, was first published in Korean in 1992.
 The name "Dojeon" is used by other branches of Jeungsanism for their own, different sacred texts.
-Jeung San Do's version contains detailed description of Jeungsan Sangjenim's and Taemonim's ("Great Mother") lives and of Cheonjigongsa, the "Renewal of Heaven and Earth".
+Jeung San Do's version contains a detailed description of Jeungsan Sangjenim's and Taemonim's ("Great Mother") lives and of Cheonjigongsa, the "Renewal of Heaven and Earth".
 The Jeungsanist theory stresses the concept of Tao, the way of nature.

-Jeungsanism is often understood as having stemmed from Korean Sinism and Chinese millenarian Taoism, and is defined as one of the Korean indigenous religions.
+Jeungsanism is often understood as having succeeded the lineage of Korean shamanism known as Shingyo, and is defined as one of the Korean indigenous religions.